Hamilton FC policies and club info

 Parking is available at the main stand car park, at the north end, or in the underground car park below Morrison’s, beside turnstiles 10-12.
 Arrangements to specifically drop any spectators off at front door area can be accommodated if requested / required.

-Home supporters can buy a discounted season ticket (valid for all home league games only) for £50.
+Home supporters can buy a discounted season ticket (valid for all home league games only).

-General Match day admission, all disabled / ambulant supporters, is £10, with a carer, if required, free of charge.
+General Match day admission, all disabled / ambulant supporters come with a carer ticket, if required, free of charge.
 Tickets should be reserved in advance, and collected / paid at the ticket office on match day.

 Contact 01698 368650 or e mail: firstname.lastname@example.org ideally by Friday lunchtime prior to a weekend fixture.
 All ticket (or likely sell out) fixtures are different and requests should be made 14 days in advance of game at latest.
 Away supporters should contact their own club who will then notify us.
 Please note – depending on the fixture, part of the disabled seating area in the main stand may also be given over to away supporters depending on segregation requirements.

 Our staff, stewards and all match day personnel are tasked with ensuring that disabled supporters and customers are at all times treated with due patience, politeness, courtesy and practical assistance.
 The club’s Disability Access Officer is based at ticket office on a match day.

 The club, its employees and stewards shall not discriminate between people with differing impairments.